0xc0170/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 - All new features and enhancements require documentation, tests and user guides for us to accept them.
 Please link each pull request to all relevant documentation and testing pull requests.
 - Avoid merging commmits (use rebase if you could).
 - Pull requests shall fix a bug, add a feature or refactor but not a mixture.

+#### Pull request categories

+##### Bugfixes

+The last line in your commit message description should say “Fixes #deadbeef”, where “deadbeef” is the issue number in GitHub.
+This allows GitHub to automatically close the issue when the commit is merged into the default branch.

+Every bugfix should contain a test to verify results prior and after the pull request.

+##### Changes/additions

+Backward compatible changes (refactoring, enhancements) or new target additions are considered to be part of the patch release.

+##### Features

+New features should initially be implemented on a separate branch in the Mbed OS repository.
+The naming convention for a feature branch is: "feature-".

+Each feature has a tech lead.
+This person is responsible for:

+- rebasing often to track master development
+- reviewing any addition to the feature branch (approval required by the feature owner or a person assigned to do instead)

 #### Mbed OS maintainers